OpenConceptConsulting/AccessibleBusinessHub/about.md

 **Accessible Digital Media Specialist
 [Accessibility TV](https://www.accessibilitytv.com/)**

 Dean Emerick is one of Canada’s leading digital producers.
 He is an expert in digital communications, Organic SEO and Online Marketing Campaigns.
-He’s currently working on the launch of Canada’s first Accessible online digital channel, [Accessibility TV](https://www.accessibilitytv.com), which focusses on the Business of Accessibility.
+He’s currently working on the launch of Canada’s first Accessible online digital channel which focusses on the [Business of Accessibility](https://www.accessibilitytv.com).

 Dean is a thought leader and innovator in digital communications.
 He uploaded his first video to YouTube in 2007 and then created The Shotgun Show.
 It is an engaging online Business series which took place in a car, years before Jerry Seinfeld launched his now famous online show.
 His results were impressive with over 500,000 views and 15,000 subscribers to his channel.
 He also worked on some of North American’s most successful Feature Films, TV series which includes working with Canada’s most well-known brands, people-of-note and top celebrities.